SELECTION PROCESS

 With unparalleled ability to stop opponents while also making electric plays in the middle and offensive ends of the field, Brodie Merrill revolutionized the long stick midfield position.
 Merrill was a staple on the Canadian National Team for four terms and a regular All-Star in both the indoor and outdoor game.
 This award is given to the best long-stick midfielder.

-Paul Cantabene Face-Off Athlete of the Year
+Paul Cantabene Face-Off Player of the Year

 Always known as one of the most intense and hardest working lacrosse players, Paul Cantabene was an All-American during his time at Loyola and a perennial All-Star in both the indoor and outdoor professional game.
 Nationally known for his durability, toughness and unrelenting will to win, Cantabene remains one of the best lacrosse players of all time.
-This award is given to the best face-off athlete.
+This award is given to the best face-off player.

 Gait Brothers Midfielder of the Year